anchpop/wise_mans_haskell/book.md

 ## Useful Functions on Lists

 !newthought(Lists)!marginnote(Haskell Lists are actually represented internally as singly-linked lists, which has all the performance implications you'd expect.
 Haskell also has [Arrays](https://www.haskell.org/onlinereport/array.html) which you can use where appropriate.
-I'll discuss this more in the chapter on writing optimized Haskell.) are very useful in Haskell, and there are a lot of functions that work on lists that you should know about.
+We'll discuss this more in the chapter on writing optimized Haskell.) are very useful in Haskell, and there are a lot of functions that work on lists that you should know about.

 1) `x:xs` inserts a value `x` at the beginning of a List `xs`.